Chronic Bachelor: Plot

-SP agrees to take care of Sreekumar.
-He is the son of Parameshwaran Pillai, who had helped SP to become a successful businessman.
-Sreekumar is a flirt and womanizer.
-He is now after Sandhya and agrees to stay with SP, when he realises that Sandhya stays next door to SP.
-Comical scenes recur throughout the movie, where Kuruvilla, who does not like Sreekumar and his friend Ugran staying with them, tries to get them out of the house.
+Parameswaran Pillai now comes to meet SP to tell about his son Sreekumar, who is a flirt and womanizer.
+SP agrees to take Sreekumar with him and make him a good human being.
+But he is now after Sandhya and agrees to stay with SP, when he realises that Sandhya stays next door to SP.
+Comical scenes recur where Kuruvilla, who does not like Sreekumar and his friend Ugran, tries to get them out of the house.

 Bhama learns that SP is sponsoring Sandhya's studies and confronts him.
 SP tells her that Sandhya is his sister.
 Bhama then asks Sandhya to call SP for her birthday party.
 But SP gets upset and confronts Bhama.
-Bhama then reveals that her sponsor was SP all the while.
+Bhama then reveals to Sandhya that her sponsor was SP all the while.
 During Sandhya's birthday party, Bhavani comes and takes Bhama away.
 Then it becomes clear that Bhama is Bhavani's sister.
 Rivalry arises between Bhama and Bhavani and Bhama runs away from home and promises to help SP, but he tells her he has no hatred at all.
 Then Bhama's family members come to take her forcefully, but is stopped by Sreekumar and SP.

 Then SP asks Sandhya to move to his house.
 Srikumar and Ugran is moved to the guest house.
 Sandhya finally shows affection to Sreekumar.
 One day SP and Kuruvilla catch Sreekumar trying to reach Sandhya through the balcony.
-SP knows that both of them love each other.
-And he tells that he knew it all the while and he arranged for everything.
+SP comes to know that both of them love each other.
 He fixes the marriage of Sandhya and Sreekumar.
 He transfers everything he has to Sandhya's name because Sreekumar's family thought Sandhya was an orphan.
 SP tells everything to Parameshwaran Pillai's family which is overheard by Sandhya who runs home crying.
-SP upset runs to comfort her, where he explains how he will live his life as an apology to her mother's curses.
-But Sandhya tells that her mother loved him and told her to ask forgiveness if she sees him.
+SP tries to comfort her saying that he will live his life as an apology to her mother's curses.
+But Sandhya tells that her mother had no hatred to SP and told her to ask forgiveness if she sees him.
 Now Sandhya and SP re-unite as siblings.
 During the marriage festivities, Bhavani and her brother Hareendhran come to prevent the celebrations.
-Along with them comes the elder brother of Sandhya, Shekarankutty.
+Bhavani's family brings along with them the elder brother of Sandhya, Shekarankutty.
 He challenges SP, saying that he has more right over Sandhya as he is her brother, while SP is just a half-brother.
 Shekarankutty then claims all of SP's property, which SP is willing to give, provided Sandhya lives happily and marries Sreekumar.
-Bhavani's family use Shekarankutty to take advantage of SP; first by trying to snatch his company then trying to snatch his home.
 In the brawl, SP vows that Sandhya will marry Sreekumar and he will wipe off everyone who stands in the way.
 Bhavani then tells SP that Sandhya will be married off to Hareendhran.
-Shekarankutty supports in the name of revenge.
+Shekarankutty supports the proposal in the name of revenge.